 As an advocate for U.S. business throughout the hemisphere, the U.S. Chamber's Americas works closely with members, governments, multilateral institutions, and American Chambers of Commerce to promote a wide range of hemispheric trade and investment initiatives and to resolve specific commercial and regulatory challenges in Latin America, the Caribbean, and Canada.

-WASHINGTON, D.C. — Carlos Gutierrez, Chair of the U.S. Chamber of Commerce’s U.S.-Cuba Business Council, today issued the following statement regarding the Obama administration’s announcement that it will further ease travel and trade restrictions relating to Cuba:
+WASHINGTON, D.C. — Carlos Gutierrez, chairman of the U.S. Chamber of Commerce’s U.S.-Cuba Business Council, today issued the following statement regarding the Obama administration’s further amendments to Cuba sanctions regulations:

 From shipping to staffing, the Chamber and its partners have the tools to save your business

 money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce

 today to start saving.

 Above the Fold is your window on policy, with analysis, commentary and real stories about the intersection of government and business.